 HES has estimated the total tourism impact generated by Scotland’s heritage using data from the 3 largest national annual surveys: The International Passenger Survey, The GB Tourism Survey and the GB Day Visitor Survey.
 Our analysis draws on previous impact research in the sector, and is used to track progress against Scotland’s National Tourism Strategy: Tourism 2020.

-HLF’s latest heritage tourism impact report is available here:
+National Lottery Heritage Fund's latest heritage tourism impact report is available on their website.

 5 Publications and conferences